 Little did we know that the world would evolve at warp speed, and here we are in the 21st century with way more knowledge, information and emotional intelligence than any generation before us.
 Therefore, parenting more consciously is even more crucial if we want to maintain a great relationship with our children.

 We now know that a lot of previous-generation parenting has been far from adequate.
 Our children are becoming far more independent and intelligent, and previous generational parenting strategies are simply no longer fit for purpose... to be honest, I'm not sure they were ever fit for purpose.
 Still, in our parent's defence, they didn't know any better.

 When I started my journey as a therapist, I had no specific ideas about why people struggled with their psychological health; I simply wanted to help.

 20+ years on, my work has consistently reinforced that people experience life challenges differently, and their parenting and childhoods ALWAYS feature somewhere amongst it all.

 This is not to say that people who have had difficult childhoods are the only ones who struggle... no, no, no. You would be surprised at how challenging life is for people who have been nurtured and had everything done for them.
 You would think that such parenting would be perfect, right?
-No. Parenting is a delicate balance, and finding that balance is essential but not something easy to find.
+No. Parenting is a delicate balance; finding that balance is essential but not easy to find.

 I want to help people to change this!
-I want to help people see that with a bit of a deep dive into their belief system about what a parent is and how to parent, we can shape our parenting journey to what we want for our children, not steeped in the way we were raised.
+I want to help people see that with a bit of a deep dive into their belief system about what a parent is and how to parent, we can shape our parenting journey to what we want for our children, not steeped in how we were raised.
 This is not to say that we won't bring some traits forward; however, we will bring them forward with awareness and choice.